MikaelJohnAndersson/Braains/README.md

 # Braains
-A simple game made with the libGdx framework.
-Configured for desktop only.
+A simple game running on desktop.

 How many braains can you eat?